Is Runna Free? An Honest Review From a Long-Time Runner

 FAQ: Is Runna Free?

+Can Runna be used for ultra marathon training?
 Yes, and in my experience it handles higher mileage and longer race builds very well.
+I've trained for multiple ultras, including two completions of the Tour du Mont Blanc, using Runna throughout.

 Final Thoughts